leejoonli/code-every-day/log.md

 ## Thoughts

 Did a basic for loop and added to the beginning of the string.
 Need to keep trying the one line return statements.

+# Day 124 (6/16/2022)

+## Codewars

+Did a codewars challenge today.
+The challenge was to add n elements and alternate what gets appended.

+## Thoughts

+Did a basic for loop and added a conditional based off the index.
+One Python-esque solution is very interesting (return [[first_value, second_value][i % 2] for i in range(n)]).
+There was another one that I did understand and now I remember that you can use a ternary loop in the returned list.